Computer vision: Solid-state physics

 Solid-state physics is another field that is closely related to computer vision.
 Most computer vision systems rely on image sensors, which detect electromagnetic radiation, which is typically in the form of either visible, infrared or ultraviolet light.
 The sensors are designed using quantum physics.
 The process by which light interacts with surfaces is explained using physics.
 Physics explains the behavior of optics which are a core part of most imaging systems.
 Sophisticated image sensors even require quantum mechanics to provide a complete understanding of the image formation process.
 Also, various measurement problems in physics can be addressed using computer vision, for example, motion in fluids.

 Neurobiology

-Simplified example of training a neural network in object detection: The network is trained by multiple images that are known to depict starfish and sea urchins, which are correlated with "nodes" that represent visual features.
-The starfish match with a ringed texture and a star outline, whereas most sea urchins match with a striped texture and oval shape.
-However, the instance of a ring-textured sea urchin creates a weakly weighted association between them.